GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/components/message-list.md

 - `quotedMessage`: binding of an optional quoted message.
 - `onLongPress`: called when the message is long pressed.
 - `isLast`: whether it is the last message (e.g. to apply extra padding).

+## Grouping Messages

+The messages are grouped based on the `maxTimeIntervalBetweenMessagesInGroup` value in the `MessageListConfig`.
+The default value of this property is 60 seconds, which means messages that are 60 seconds (or less) apart, will be grouped together.
+You can change this value when you initialize the `MessageListConfig`.

 ## System Messages